Menu

 2. Kalpvasis

-3. Urdhwavahurs
+3. Urdhvaavahurs

 4. Parivajakash

 Parivajakash saints don’t talk to anyone.
 They will promise not to talk in their life.
-They used to carry a bell and ring to symbolize their presence.
+They used to carry a bell and a ring to symbolize their presence.

 5. Shirshasinse